Public Safety Power Shutoff (PSPS)

-When Will A Public Safety Power Shutoff Occur?
+When Might A Public Safety Power Shutoff Occur?

-Many factors can influence whether a PSPS is necessary: the National Weather Service’s Red Flag Warnings–sustained high winds and low humidity, public safety concerns, and “boots on the ground” live reports.
+Many factors can influence whether CPI will initiate a PSPS.
+Red Flag Warnings–high winds, vegetation moisture, relative humidity – public safety concerns, and “boots on the ground” reports.

 How Long Will It Last?

 Power may remain out for as long as extreme and dangerous weather conditions pose a potential fire risk.
 Depending on the severity of the weather and other factors, power outages could last several hours or multiple days – so it’s important to have an emergency plan in place.

 Even after a PSPS ends CPI crews will need to patrol lines, and assess and repair any damages before power can safely be restored.

 Members should prepare to be without power for an extended period of time during a PSPS.